Ultrawipf/OpenFFBoard_wiki/Games-setup.md

 It will also forward FFB effects to the steering wheel device.

 This tool works for games that have steering wheel whitelists blocking unknown devices but supporting vjoy.

+In Dakar Desert Rally only 1 vjoy device can be present or it may use the wrong one.
+Sometimes it works.
+Sometimes not.
+For now unsupported.